technbd/MinIO-Install/README.md

 > [!CAUTION]
 > ERROR Unable to use the drive /opt/minio/data: Drive /opt/minio/data: found backend type fs, expected xl or xl-single - to migrate to a supported backend visit https://min.io/docs/minio/linux/operations/install-deploy-manage/migrate-fs-gateway.html: Invalid arguments specified
+`.minio.sys` is a special directory created by MinIO within each bucket to store metadata and configuration information.
+This directory is crucial for MinIO’s internal operations and helps manage object storage efficiently.
+Never manually delete or modify the .minio.sys directory.
+Doing so can corrupt the bucket’s metadata and lead to data loss or inconsistencies.